South Exit Hall from the 3rd floor of the South Exit Cathedral

 The best room!
 Imperial Suite

-The guest rooms are based on yellow.
+The guest rooms are decorated in yellow

-Beyond the window is Yukiyuki Street
+Beyond the window is Gyoko-dori Street

-The street you can see from the living room window is Gyoko-dori, which stretches towards the Imperial Palace.
-"Imperial Suite" is located right in the middle of Tokyo Station.
-The buildings on the left and right are the Shinmaru Building on the left.
-Maru Building is on the right.
-What you can see directly below is the carriage entrance used by His Majesty the Emperor when using Tokyo Station.
+The street visible from the living room window is Gyoko-dori, which stretches towards the Imperial Palace.
+The Imperial Suite is located exactly in the middle of Tokyo Station.
+The buildings on either side are Shin-Maru Building on the left and Maru Building on the right.
+Directly below is the driveway where the Emperor passes when he uses Tokyo Station

-spacious bedroom
+Spacious bedroom

-The bedroom is a spacious space.
-The bed is king size and there is an LCD TV on the wall opposite the bed.
+The bedroom is spacious.
+The bed is king-size, and an LCD TV is installed on the wall opposite the bed.
 The bathroom is adjacent to the bedroom.
 There is also a minibar.
-Regarding the accommodation fee, one night's accommodation fee is approximately 800,000 yen, excluding consumption tax, service charge, and accommodation tax.
-By the way, Tokyo Station Hotel is highly rated overseas as well, and in 2018 it was awarded 4 stars in America's "Forbes Travel Guide" for the third consecutive year.
+If you're wondering about the room rate, it is said to be around 800,000 yen per night, excluding consumption tax, service charge, and accommodation tax.
+Incidentally, Tokyo Station Hotel is highly rated overseas, and in 2018 it received a four-star rating for the third consecutive year in the American Forbes Travel Guide

 The tour ends with lunch in the atrium!

-It's hard to believe that this was once an attic.
+It's hard to believe that this was once an attic

-Atrium is a restaurant exclusively for hotel guests.
+Atrium is a restaurant exclusively for hotel guests

 How was it?